elevata-labs/elevata/docs/getting_started.md

 > If you only want SQL preview / SQL generation (no --execute), requirements/base.txt is sufficient.

+> *RAW ingestion is optional; elevata also supports federated or pre-existing staging layers.*

 ---

 ## 🔧 3.
 Initialize the Metadata Database